Are you thinking of buying a fixer-upper but concerned about where to start? Read on for tips and advice on how to make the most out of your new home!

 One important thing to remember is where you’re at personally with your handiwork and carpentry skills.
 Fixing a house up is a lot of physical labor, but it also takes specific renovation knowledge and expertise.

 On the other hand, you could also upgrade your skill level before the process starts so that you do have the education and hard skills needed.
-You could get your contractor’s license within the state you’re looking to buy in – that way, you’re licensed and legal but also full of information and know-how so that your house turns out even better.
+You could get your contractor’s license within the state you’re looking to buy in – that way, you’re not only licensed and legal but also full of information and know-how so that your house turns out even better.
 You can even take essential exam aid classes to ensure a passing score on the first try.

 AVOID COMMON PITFALLS